Andres2626/CHB-Bootloader/docs/error-handling.rst

 - **Disk Read error**: It appears if the disk could not be read to locate 'loader' and prints **'READ Error.**'

-- **A20 Error:** It appears if A20 could not be enabled by means of INT15,240X, prints **'A20 Error**' and stops.
+- **Disk geometry error**: The disk geometry has an invalid parameter, prints '**GEOM Error**'

+- **Hard disk error**: 'stage1' determines that the disk is an HDD and is not working, prints '**HDD Error**'

+- **Floppy error**: The determination of the floppy's geometry was unsuccessful. prints '**FLOPPY Error**'

 **IMPORTANT NOTE:** ‘\ *stage1*\ ’ has a mechanism to hand control back to the BIOS via INT18 in case of a failure.
 If this mechanism is not present, the program enters an infinite loop.
 The *hlt* instruction is NEVER called because in some BIOSes and firmware, executing the *cli* leaves the CPU in a dead state, preventing any further action in case of failure (*Ctrl+Alt+Del*) and rendering the CPU unusable for restarting.

 ‘loader’ possible errors
 ------------------------